peaky76/peaky76/README.md

 ### Hi there 👋

 My name is Robert Peacock.
-I'm a Python and Database Developer, working for The Audience Agency on a national audience data and development tool.
+I'm currently working for The Audience Agency on a national audience data and development tool using Ruby on Rails.
 Previously, I worked for web agency SwarmOnline in React, PHP and Python.
 I am based in Edinburgh and was a graduate of the CodeClan Professional Software Development Course E41 Cohort

 - 🔭 I’m currently working on my own personal horseracing projects
 - 🌱 I’m currently experimenting with Vue to build a new front end for the website I run, [The Wee Review](https://theweereview.com)